linkerd/website/linkerd.io/content/2/getting-started/_index.md

 This command retrieves all of the deployments running in the `emojivoto` namespace, runs the set of Kubernetes resources through `inject`, and finally reapplies it to the cluster.
-The `inject` command augments the resources to include the data plane's proxies.
+The `inject` command augments the resources to include an annotation that will signal the proxy-injector to include the data plane's proxies when the pods get created.
 As with `install`, `inject` is a pure text operation, meaning that you can inspect the input and output before you use it.
 You can even run it through `diff` to see exactly what is changing.

 Once piped into `kubectl apply`, Kubernetes will execute a rolling deploy and